maoberlehner/node-sass-magic-importer/README.md

 # node-sass-magic-importer
-Custom importer for node-sass for selector specific imports, module importing, globbing support, import files only once and importing of files with .css extension.
+Custom node-sass importer for selector specific imports, module importing, globbing support, import files only once and importing of files with .css extension.